First Timer's Guide to Six Flags Great America

 JUSTICE LEAGUE: Battle for Metropolis

-Six Flags Great America is known for an array of dinner/lunch options, snacks, healthy dishes and sweets.
+Six Flags Great America is known for an array of dinner/lunch options, snacks, savory dishes and sweets.
 As a first-timer, you must try at least one of these treats that the Gurnee amusement park is famous for.